solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 **Con**: opportunity cost compared to doing cooking imperials

-### 5) Market alchemy - "Preorder and pray"
+### 5) Market Alchemy - "Preorder and pray"
 **The method**:
 1. Slap a pre-order on any fruit, trace and sap in existence.
 2. Wait for pre-orders to fill.
 3. Crafts fruits into oils, traces into bloods, oils+traces+saps into elixirs.

-By having bottlenecks like fruits, traces etc., you'll be able to form recipe chains all the way up to T3 elixirs, which in total is solid EXP.
+By having bottlenecks like fruits, traces etc., you'll be able to form recipe chains all the way up to T3 elixirs, which in total is great EXP.

 The classic recipe chains are: